-These are elective courses that will enable the student to further develop areas of professional interest, to expand their understanding of professional opportunities, and to achieve the outcomes of the curriculum.
-Elective courses offered include but are not limited to: Advanced Topics (in various pharmacy/pharmacotherapy fields), Biotechnology, Independent Research Study, Nuclear Pharmacy, Advanced Practice Management, Patient Advocacy, Pharmacy Leadership, Industrial Pharmacy, Introduction to Drug Development, Grant Writing, Special Issues in Clinical Research.
+These are elective courses that will enable the student to further develop areas of professional interest, expand their understanding of professional opportunities, and achieve the outcomes of the curriculum.
+Elective courses offered include but are not limited to Advanced Topics (in various pharmacy/pharmacotherapy fields), Biotechnology, Independent Research Study, Nuclear Pharmacy, Advanced Practice Management, Patient Advocacy, Pharmacy Leadership, Industrial Pharmacy, Introduction to Drug Development, Grant Writing, Special Issues in Clinical Research.

-Prerequisite: None.
+\Prerequisite: None.

-PS 714 Biochemistry with Lab (5 Credits)
+PS 717 Biochemistry (4 Credits)

-This course provides students with a review of functional groups, their properties and function in important biological molecules and drug substances.
-The structure, physical and chemical properties, biological functions, applicable kinetics, and the metabolic fate of molecules essential to life will be covered with an emphasis on application to pharmaceutical, medical, and clinical uses.
-The laboratory component of the course will provide students 'handson' experience with contemporary research equipment and techniques for making biochemical measurements, which are also commonly employed in clinical chemistry.
-Prerequisite: None.
+This course provides students with a review of functional groups, their properties, and their function in important biological molecules and drug substances.
+The structure, physical and chemical properties, biological functions, applicable kinetics, and the metabolic fate of molecules essential to life will be covered with an emphasis on application to pharmaceutical, medical, and clinical uses. \Prerequisite: None.

-PS 715 Pharmaceutical Calculations (3 Credits)
+PS 719 Pharmaceutical Calculations (4 Credits)

-Students will be taught to perform accurate compounding and dosage calculations for solid andliquid dosage forms, injectable medications, and extemporaneously compounded prescription products to ensure the safety and efficacy of patients' therapy.
-Prerequisite: None.
+Students will be taught to perform accurate compounding and dosage calculations for solid and liquid dosage forms, injectable medications, and extemporaneously compounded prescription products to ensure the safety and efficacy of patients' therapy.

+\Prerequisite: None.